-10 Parameter Setup:
+9 Parameter Setup:

 There are a number of internal parameters (consider them "calibrations") that must be set in the controller before it is ready to operate a vehicle.
-All of these values must be adjusted to suit the vehicle and motor you are using.
-These adjustments are part of personalizing the drivability and vehicle dynamics to suit the final application of the vehicle.

 Parameter setup is accomplished using custom software provided by RMS.
 Refer to "Programming EEPROM Parameters using GUI" for more information on how to change, and how to program these parameters in non-volatile memory.